Think Like a

 This includes showing them how to take care of themselves so they get to experience joy and satisfaction, not just after they hit their goals but every step of the way.

-Special Note: If you’d like to know more about the Exponential Coaching Model, go to “Your Next Step” at the end of this guide.
+Special Note: If you'd like to know more about the Exponential Coaching Model, head over to Chapter 5 at the end of this guide.